Thuynh808/HPC_CryptoCluster/README.md

 - **Operating System:** Rocky Linux provides a stable base for the cluster
 - **Virtualization:** VirtualBox hosts the virtual machines for each cluster node
 - **Network Boot:** iPXE enables compute nodes to boot over the network
+- **Automation:** Ansible automates configuration and deployment tasks across the cluster, streamlining setup and updates
 - **Cluster Management:** Warewulf manages and deploys the operating system and software configurations across compute nodes
 - **Job Scheduling:** Slurm workload manager that allocates resources and schedules jobs across the cluster
 - **Password Cracking Tool:** John the Ripper used to test the cluster's distributed password cracking jobs